RaspberryPi-LTSP/RaspberryPi-LTSP-Documentation/installation/getting-started.md

 1. [Installing RaspberryPi-LTSP](installing-raspi-ltsp.md)
 1. [Copying files to SD card](sd-card-copy.md)

-Once completed, you may want to change some of the other options in Raspi-LTSP, the full documentation list can be found
+Once completed, you may want to change some of the other options in Raspi-LTSP, the full documentation list can be found back on the [home page](../README.md).